Skip to main content

 Post positions in horse racing are numbered sequentially, starting from the inside rail and continuing outward.
 The numbering system is typically used to identify the horse's starting position in the starting gate, and to indicate the order of the horses in the race program.

-In a race with eight horses, for example, the inside rail would be numbered as post position one, and the posts would continue outward from there, with post position two being next to post position one, post position three being next to post position two, and so on until post position eight.
+For example, in a race with eight horses, the inside rail would be numbered as post position one.
+The posts would continue outward from there - with post position two being next to post position one, post position three being next to post position two, and so on until post position eight.

 For larger fields, the post positions are numbered in the same way, but with additional numbers added to indicate the starting position beyond the eighth stall.
 For example, a field of 20 horses would be numbered from post position one through post position 20.

-With the 2024 Kentucky Derby post position draw likely to take place the Monday prior to the race, you'll want to check out our lists of the best Kentucky Derby betting sites, and the best horse racing betting sites in general to determine the best places to make your picks as soon as the post position list is set.
+With the 2024 Kentucky Derby post position draw taking place on Saturday, April 27 - a full week before the race - you'll want to check out our lists of the best Kentucky Derby betting sites and the best horse racing betting sites in general to determine the best places to make your picks as soon as the post position list is set.

 Visit here often to track all of the Kentucky Derby odds movement between now and race time, and be sure to keep an eye out for the best Kentucky sportsbook promos leading up to the big race.